xenloops/securityKB/communication_protocols.md

 ## Inter-Integrated Circuit (I2C)

 I2C is a widely used protocol for communication between low-speed peripherals and microcontrollers over short distances.
-Its shared bus architecture simplifies wiring but introduces weaknesse3s to unauthorized connections and signal interference.
+Its shared bus architecture simplifies wiring but introduces weaknesses to unauthorized connections and signal interference.
 Device authentication and secure configurations are critical for mitigating these risks.

 * Implement device authentication for all I2C-connected peripherals.
 * Encrypt sensitive communication over shared buses.